Eating healthier doesn’t have to be hard, stressful, expensive, or inconvenient.

 And a higher-protein diet overall may also help you lose weight if that’s your ultimate goal: Research shows that your body burns more calories digesting protein than it does when digesting carbs or fat.

-One easy way to eat more protein?
-Try a BEACHBAR.
+Pro tip: One easy way to get more protein is to snack on a BEACHBAR.
 You get 10 grams of protein for only 150 calories.

 The Bottom Line